sbmkvp/footfall_from_wifi_sensors/review/response.md

 collecting?

 > This is an interesting point in the context of big data and tools for tackling
 > big data.
-Though the data set at hand is large enough for desktop computing to
+Though the data set here is large enough to make desktop computing
-> be unfeasible, it is neither big nor fast enough for a large scale big data
+> unfeasible, it is neither big nor fast enough for a large scale big data
-> systems.
-A toolkit with opensource, free text processing tools and relational
+> system.
+An opensource and free toolkit comprising of text processing tools
-> database management system was enough to handle the compexity, size and speed
+> and relational database management system was enough
+> to handle the compexity, size and speed of the data.
-> of the data.
-The toolkit employed here involves PostgreSQL, Bash, Unix tools
+> The toolkit employed here involves PostgreSQL, Bash, Unix tools
-> for text processing (sed, awk, sort, join), NodeJs and R counting.
+> for text processing (sed, awk, sort, join), Node.js and R.
-> This was a proven toolkit used in the larger project (smart street sensor)
+> The same toolkit proved to be useful in the larger project
-> providing near real-time delivery of data.
+> (smart street sensor) providing near real-time delivery of data.

 5. The reference list needs to be written in a standard format.
 Some reference papers are lacking specific pages .Please use a standard way of reference list.